 Apply for a commercial mechanical permit

-Get step-by-step instructions for submitting a permit application request online or in person.
+Get step-by-step instructions for submitting a permit application request online.

 Mechanical permits are required for new installations, additions, or alterations to mechanical systems.
 Examples include roof top mechanical units, natural gas line(s), walk in cooler(s), ducting or hood ventilation systems.
 Not all installations require Mechanical Plan review, but all must conform to the Oregon Mechanical Specialty Code.

 Generally, these are the projects that can be issued without plan review:

 - Push/Pull (Like for Like) of commercial equipment under 5 tons